Joey (1985 film): Production

 Director and co-writer Roland Emmerich said of the production:I want to make entertaining movies for a broad audience.
 Germany needs a film industry again.
 Making 'artsy' movies may be nice for the ego, but it will not feed an industry.
 Entertaining the masses is the foundation, and that has been neglected here for a long time.
 People like Spielberg and Lucas are showing the way.
 Why shouldn't we go in the same direction?
 We can do it too, and we can do it cheaper!

 The film took a year and a half to make and Emmerich kept costs down by building his own effects studio in an abandoned factory instead of using a more expensive established effects house.
 In order to shoot the film in English, Emmerich recruited several of his actors from an American Military base in Germany.
 Completion of the film was delayed after Emmerich was dissatisfied with the initial effects work and opted to scrap the already finished effects work in order to fully redo it.

 Release

 Joey was released in North America as Making Contact.
 The North American version was heavily cut and ran 79 minutes.
 Despite mainly negative reviews the film was able to recoup its budget in Germany alone and generated further profits from foreign sales.
 Joey was subsequently released as a 2 disc DVD set featuring the original 98 minute version along with the edited North American cut.
-In 2016, Kino Lorber has announced a Blu-ray with a new high definition transfer and newly produced special features.
+In 2017, Kino Lorber released the US cut on Blu-ray.

 Critical reception in Germany was predominantly negative with critics dubbing Roland Emmerich "Spielbergle" (meaning "little Spielberg") due to Emmerich's usage of Spielbergian tropes popularized by American Blockbusters.

 Making Contact was riffed for the 2022 Mystery Science Theater 3000 LIVE: Time Bubble Tour.